SnehalKaranje/springboot-blog-rest-api/my-notes/spring-security/spring-security.md

   - Generate Security Config Class
   - With SecurityFilterChain bean
   - where we can enable basic authentication.
-- In case of basic authentication, username and password are passed in request header
+- In case of basic authentication, username and password are passed in request header.

+## Database Authentication
+ High level flow:

+- Authentication Filter
+- Authentication Object (Contains username and password)
+- Authentication Manager (does not know which authentication provider to call.
+So, it calls 'supports()' method of all authentication providers to check which Auth Provider is responsible to authenticate request)
+- Authentication Provider (Authentication Manager manages multiple Authentication Providers like OAuth2, LDAP, DAO)
+- CustomUserDetailsService
+- Once authentication is done, authentication manager returns Authentication Object to Authentication Filter
+- Authentication filter then stores this object in Spring Authentication Context